jgoizueta/solar/README.md

 But this method was not created to give estimates of the radiation, but to adjust measures of the global radiation on the horizontal to what a sloping surface would get.
-For this, we need to provide the measured radiation on a horizontal plane as +:global_radiation+:
+For this, we need to provide the measured radiation on a horizontal plane as `:global_radiation`:

 ```ruby
 r = Solar.radiation(